rgerkin/mathiasverraes.github.com/_posts/2013-01-05-contextual-code-formatting.markdown

 ];
 {% endhighlight %}

-`$countries` is written very compact, no whitespace, in a single line. `$options`, despite having only three elements, uses ample whitespace and newlines.
+`$countries` is written very compact, no whitespace, in a single line that laughs in the face of 80 character margins.
+ `$options`, despite having only three elements, uses ample whitespace and newlines.
 But why?

 The `$countries` is not very readable, because it doesn't have to be.
 Chances are you'll never need to change that list, let alone read it entirely.
+Just glancing at the beginning of the line tells you what you can expect the rest of the contents to be like.
-(And if you do need to update it, you'll probably copy/paste a list from somewhere else.)
+And if you do need to update the countries, you'll probably copy/paste a list from somewhere else.

 By writing the line very compact, you give a visual suggestion to the reader: "The contents of this line is not important to you, don't bother reading it."

 The contents of the `$options` array on the other hand are important.
 If one day you need to investigate why redirects aren't